🚎 Tour Maker

 self.play_tour()

-self.highlight_type('input[title="Search"]', "Google")
+self.highlight_type('[title="Search"]', "Google")

 self.wait_for_element('[role="listbox"]') # Wait for autocomplete